The changes you need to report

 • You have been declared fit for work

-• You have been incapacitated for work but you are now going to start working again
+• You have been incapacitated for work and are going to start working againincapacitated/incapacity for work

 • You are less than 45% incapacitated for work